mail

 msmtp

-/etc/msmtprc defaults maildomain example.net syslog LOG_MAIL aliases /etc/aliases account default host mail.example.net port 587 from srv7@example.net auth on user user@example.net password ******** tls on tls_starttls on #tls_certcheck off tls_fingerprint DB:A0:2A:07:00:F9:E3:23:7D:07:E7:52:3C:95:9D:E6:7E:12:54:3F Your alias file # /etc/aliases default: me@example.net A php script to send mail #!/usr/bin/php <?php define('TAB',"\t"); $user = $_SERVER['LOGNAME']; $host = exec("hostname -f"); $from = $user.'@'.$host; $to = 'sweety@example.net'; $subject = 'Testing msmtp'; $message = 'hello from '. $host; $headers = 'From: '.
+/etc/msmtprc defaults maildomain example.net syslog LOG_MAIL aliases /etc/aliases account default host mail.example.net port 587 from srv7@example.net auth on user user@example.net password ******** tls on tls_starttls on #tls_certcheck off tls_fingerprint DB:A0:2A:07:00:F9:E3:23:7D:07:E7:52:3C:95:9D:E6:7E:12:54:3F You may need a manual for a tls fingerprint Your alias file # /etc/aliases default: me@example.net A php script to send mail #!/usr/bin/php <?php define('TAB',"\t"); $user = $_SERVER['LOGNAME']; $host = exec("hostname -f"); $from = $user.'@'.$host; $to = 'sweety@example.net'; $subject = 'Testing msmtp'; $message = 'hello from '.

 Send mail with sendmail